sc-ventures/cloudbreak-documentation/docs/common/vm-req.md

 sed -i 's/SELINUX=enforcing/SELINUX=disabled/g'
 /etc/selinux/config</pre>

-2. Ensure the SELinux is not turned on afterwards:
+2. Run the following command to ensure that SELinux is not turned on afterwards:

-    <pre>sestatus | grep -i mode
-Current mode:                   permissive
-Mode from config file:          enforcing</pre>

-> Rebooting the VM is not required, but in case you reboot, both "Current mode" and "Mode from config file" will be set to `permissive`.
+    <pre>getenforce</pre>

+3. The command should return "Disabled".

 #### Install Docker